tlocke/pg8000/README.rst

   <https://www.postgresql.org/docs/current/protocol-replication.html>`_.
 If your server
   character encoding is not ``ascii`` or ``utf8``, then you need to provide values as bytes, eg. ``'database'.encode('EUC-JP')``.

+sock
+  A socket-like object to use for the connection.
+For example, ``sock`` could be a plain ``socket.socket``, or it could represent an SSH tunnel or perhaps an ``ssl.SSLSocket`` to an SSL proxy.
+If an |ssl.SSLContext| is provided, then it will be used to attempt to create an SSL socket from the provided socket.

 pg8000.dbapi.Date(year, month, day)